jbush001/HeadphoneGuitarPracticeAmp/README.md

 The contents of the fabrication folder can be zipped up and uploaded to JLCPCB's site.
 You'll also need to separately upload the placement and BOM files.

+Some through hole parts need to be hand soldered and are not included in the assembly positions or BOM.

 ### Software

 Software can be uploaded using the ST-Link v2 programmer (these are available in lots